GoldingAustin/mk-gql/README.md

 ### Query caching

 As described above, (root) model instances are kept alive automatically.
-Beyond that, @kibeo/mk-gql also provides caching on the network level, based on the query string and variables, following the policies of the apollo and urql graphQL clients.
+Beyond that, mk-gql also provides caching on the network level, based on the query string and variables, following the policies of the apollo and urql graphQL clients.
 The following fetch policies are supported:

 - `"cache-first": Use cache if available, avoid network request if possible
 - `"cache-only": Use cache if available, or error if this request was not made before